 Spark clusters allow you to run applications based on supported Apache Spark versions.
 Spark has a fast in-memory processing engine that is ideally suited for iterative applications like machine learning.
 Qubole’s offering integrates Spark with the YARN cluster manager.

 Cluster Size and Instance Types¶

 From a performance standpoint, this is one of the most critical sets of parameters:

-- Set a Minimum and Maximum Slave Count for a cluster (in addition to one fixed Master node).
+- Set a Minimum and Maximum Worker Nodes for a cluster (in addition to one fixed Master node).

 All Qubole clusters auto-scale up and down automatically within the minimum and maximum range set in this section.

 Master and Woker Node Type

 Select the Worker Node Type according to the characteristics of the application.
 A memory-intensive application would benefit from memory-rich nodes (such as r3 node types in AWS, or E2-64 V3 in Azure), while a CPU-intensive application would benefit from instances with higher compute power (such as the c3 types in AWS or E2-64 V3 in Azure).